Bigyuun/Dynamixel2Arduino-RTOS/README.md

 - **Serial Read**

   MCU(OpenRB-150) receive the protocol by serial-communication

   - Normal mode & Sync mode are the same
+  - You can send command one by one, or send tehm all at once(syncWrite()).

 # Code